 One Pan Mediterranean Chicken and Israeli Couscous

-This One Pan Mediterranean Chicken and Israeli Couscous is a complete meal made in one pan.
+One Pan Mediterranean Chicken and Israeli Couscous is a complete meal made in one pan.
 The flavors are bright and flavorful, and it’s going to become one of your go-to recipes!

-I am super excited about to share this recipe with you guys!
+I am super excited to share this recipe with you guys!
 I feel like I’ve been saying that about a lot of my recipes lately, like the vegan tacos I couldn’t stop talking about…but this really is another great one.

 Don’t get me wrong, I’m always excited to share recipes but some are just a little more exciting than others.
 I use my recipes for Instant Pot Boiled Eggs and homemade taco seasoning (and countless other basic, staple recipes) ALL the time, but they’re just not quite as fun as recipes like this Mediterranean chicken dish.